Table of Contents:

 According to several jurisdictions, bank fraud refers to actions that use a scheme or artifice, rather than bank robbery or theft.
 However, the specific features of specific banking fraud statutes differ.
 Bank fraud is therefore sometimes called a white-collar crime for this reason.

-In this article, we talk about what constitutes bank impersonation scams and how best to combat this problem.
+In this article, we talk about what is impersonation in banking, what constitutes bank impersonation scams, and how best to combat this problem.

-Bank impersonation fraud occurs when a fraudster poses as a representative from a financial institution in order to deceive a victim into making payments to a fictitious account.
+A bank impersonation scam occurs when a fraudster poses as a representative from a financial institution in order to deceive a victim into making payments to a fictitious account.

 1. In most cases, a fraudster will contact their victim by phone, but they may also use email or another form of communication.
 It’s possible that they already know the victim’s name and where they bank.